Builder Confidence in Senior Market Improves

-Washington, DC, Nov.
-9, 2012 -- Builder confidence in the senior housing market for single-family homes showed significant improvement in the third quarter of 2012 compared to the same period a year ago, according to the National Association of Home Builders.
+Washington, DC, Feb.
+7, 2012 -- Builder confidence in the 55+ housing market for single-family homes rose four points to 18 compared to the same period a year ago, according to the latest National Association of Home Builders’ 55+ Housing Market Index.

-There are separate 55+ HMIs for three segments of the 55+ housing market: single-family homes, multifamily condominiums and rental apartments.
-Each index measures builder sentiment based on a survey that asks if current sales, prospective buyer traffic and anticipated six-month sales for that market are good, fair or poor (high, average or low for traffic).
-An index number below 50 indicates that more builders view conditions as poor than good.
+The 55+ single-family HMI measures builder sentiment based on current sales, prospective buyer traffic and anticipated six-month sales for that market.
+A number greater than 50 indicates that more builders view conditions as good than poor.